emory-courses/dsa-java/README.md

 * Explore the most effective structures and algorithms for given tasks.
 * Properly assess the quality of their implementations.

-An intermediate-level of a Java programming course is the prerequisite of this course.
+Intermediate-level of Java programming is a prerequisite of this course.
-There are weekly quizzes and homework assignments that require sufficient skills in Java programming, Git version control, Gradle software project management, and scientific writing.
+There are topical quizzes and homework assignments that require sufficient skills in Java programming, Git version control, Gradle software project management, and scientific writing.

 * [Syllabus](docs/syllabus.md)
 * [Schedule](docs/schedule.md)